Foreign aid institutions of Japan

-Japanese Foreign Aid Institutions

-Japan has three government institutions involved in disbursing foreign aid: the Japan International Cooperation Agency (JICA), and the Japanese Bank of International Cooperation (JBIC).
+Japan has been establishing its foreign aid contributors since the 1990s.
+The three government institutions involved in disbursing this are: the Japan International Cooperation Agency (JICA), and the Japanese Bank of International Cooperation (JBIC).
 This is now the nodal agency for all Japanese concessional loans, and replaced Japan Export-Import Bank (JEXIM) and the Overseas Economic Cooperation Fund (OECF) in 1999.

+While earlier attempts were criticised, more recently a concerted effort has since been made to increase spending and target specific areas of need.
+In the 2000s, the goals of national security were included for the first time.

 JICA

 Since joining the Colombo Plan in 1954, Japan has been providing financial and technical assistance to developing countries through ODA, aiming to contribute more proactively to the peace, Stability and prosperity of the international community.
 JICA is in charge of administering all ODA such as technical cooperation, Finance and Investment Cooperation and Grants in an integrated manner, except for contributions to international organisations.
 JICA, the world's largest bilateral aid agency, works in over 150 countries and regions and has some 90 overseas offices.

 Founded in October in 2003 Japan International Cooperation Agency facilitates official development assistance for Japanese government.
 Among its main goals are economic growth assistance and international cooperation promotion.
 JICA continued its predecessor's purpose of providing ODA to developing counties.